wpilibsuite/wpilib-docs/source/docs/zero-to-robot/step-4/creating-test-drivetrain-program-cpp-java-python.rst

          ```

          ```python
-         import wpilib           # Used to get the joysticks import wpilib.drive     # Used for the DifferentialDrive class import ctre             # CTRE library
+         import wpilib                            # Used to get the joysticks from wpilib import DifferentialDrive     # Used for the DifferentialDrive class import ctre                              # CTRE library
          ```

 Our code needs to reference the components of WPILib that are used.
 In C++ this is accomplished using ``#include`` statements; in Java and Python it is done with ``import`` statements.
 The program references classes for ``Gamepad`` (for driving), ``PWMSparkMax`` / ``TalonFX`` / ``CANSparkMax`` / ``WPI_TalonSRX`` (for controlling motors), ``TimedRobot`` (the base class used for the example), ``Timer`` (used for autonomous), and ``DifferentialDrive`` (for connecting the Gamepad to the motors).